Yutaka Ohno

 Yutaka Ohno (大野 豊, Ohno Yutaka), (born August 30, 1955) is a former Japanese baseball player of the Hiroshima Toyo Carp of Japan's Central League.

+Playing career

 He was one of the most famous Japanese left-handed pitchers.
 He was born in Izumo, Shimane.
 He was known as the man from "Japanese-style baseball" (軟式野球, Nanshiki-Yakyū).
 He led his team in five Japan Series and won three titles (1979, 1980 and 1984).
+In 1998, he decided to retire after giving up a home run to rookie Yoshinobu Takahashi on a fastball he had thrown with absolute confidence.